Dan-Buck/kivi-timer/README.md

     Athlete ID 2,First Name 2,Last Name 2
     Athlete ID 3,First Name 3,Last Name 3
     ```
-   Remember to specify gender for each upload.
+   Remember to specify gender for each upload. <b>NB: there can only be one group per male/female/combined category.</b>
-- Finally hit "Reset" which will queue the athletes and timers for all screens.
+- Press "Reset", which will queue the athletes and timers for all screens.
 - Now hitting "Start/Resume" will lead with a 5s countdown then immediately into the round timer.
 - The "Next Climber" button is for indefinite-length rounds such as finals.
 Click it when a climber finished to reset the timer and advance the round.
 - It is good practice to click "Clear Athete Data" between rounds if not restarting the server.